snotskie/ttrpg/md/index.md

 Also note:

 - **Low Risk Low Reward:** When you automatically succeed a Check, the "reward" for the Check may be reduced from if you had succeeded normally.
-- **No Automatic Success during Endeavors:** You may not choose to automatically succeed Checks this way during Endeavors (described later in this chapter).

 ---
 <!-- _class: rules -->